Victor, my crazy dog and travel buddy, loves stinky things. Yes, I’ve said it before, and it’s still true.

 I’m not saying Fort Wellington stinks, just the opposite: it’s an ideal stretch and learn stop along the Toronto to Ottawa journey, about 10 minutes from the TransCanada highway.

-Built during the War of 1812 to defend the St. Lawrence River, a major shipping route prior to the Rideau Canal building.
+Fort Wellington was built during the War of 1812 to defend the St. Lawrence River, a major shipping route prior to the building of the Rideau Canal.
 Twenty-five years later, it helped stop an American invasion during the Upper and Lower Canada rebellions.
-The original part – now grass-covered slopping mud walls, musty vertical palisade walls and one gate entrance – was built in 1812.
+The original part – now grass-covered slopping mud walls, musty vertical palisade walls and one gate entrance – was also built in 1812.

-Yes, Victor’s running laps off leash for a bit, though shouldn’t be.
+Yes, Victor ran laps off leash for a bit, though shouldn’t have.
 We’re at this Parks Canada site during a damp chill day and few others are and need a break from the six-hour car ride.
 The gate staff love dogs and greet Victor with enthusiasm before giving me the historical run-down of the facility.

 The ‘newer’ central buildings, what a few other dog-free visitors came to see, were added in 1838, after the Fort was abandon in 1833 then reclaimed and, out of fear, pro-American anti-British Loyalists would attack it.